 As is true of most creative experiments, this website is not the work of one person alone.
-I cannot adequately thank all of the people who have touched my journey and contributed to what is written here, but would like to explicitly acknowledge, in a stream of consciousness: Anne, Jihane, Jocelyn, Mara, the two Lisas, Julia, Mary, Jennie, Amylyn, Juana, Bennie, Denise, Molly, Loretta, Margaret, Maggie, Kristi, Katie, Linda, Rosalie, Eileen, Susan, Pam, Ryann, Sara, Meredith, Gemma, Nelda, Ida, Elsie, Barbara, Amy, Lainey, Izzy, Phyllis, Peg, Paula, Mary Pat, the two Jims, Vince, Fernando, the three Johns, Matt, Bart, Eustace, Jake, Bill, Mark, Jorge, Billy, Tim, Patrick, Ryan, Erin, Tom, Joe, Rodney, Derrick, Ken, Louis, Tony, Alex, Angel, Kyle, Dan, Sully, John, Jim, Orlando, Randy, Drew, Mike, Luke, and Anonymous as friends and dialogue partners who have contributed, both knowingly and unknowingly, to any wisdom that is here.
+I cannot adequately thank all of the people who have touched my journey and contributed to what is written here, but would like to explicitly acknowledge, in a stream of consciousness: Anne, Jihane, Jocelyn, Mara, the two Lisas, Julia, Mary, Jennie, Amylyn, Juana, Mario, Bennie, Denise, Molly, Loretta, Margaret, Maggie, Rob, JJ, Kristi, Chaco, Katie, Linda, Rosalie, Eileen, Susan, Pam, Ryann, Sara, Robert, Meredith, Gemma, Nelda, Ida, Elsie, Barbara, Amy, Lainey, Izzy, Phyllis, Peg, Paula, Mary Pat, the two Jims, Vince, Fernando, the three Johns, Olga and Francisco Javier, Yesenia, Matt, Bart, Eustace, Barbara, Jake, Bill, Mark, Jorge, Felis, Billy, Tim, Patrick, Ryan, Erin, Martha, Tom, Joe, Rodney, Elisa, Derrick, Ken, Louis, Tony, Alex, Rosemary, Angel, Kyle, Dan, Sully, John, Jim, Orlando, Luanne, Randy, Drew, Mike, Luke, and Anonymous as friends and dialogue partners who have contributed, both knowingly and unknowingly, to any wisdom that is here.
 All errors are my own.

 Please take what inspires you, and if you are inspired to – let’s be in touch.